true-north-engineering/pbz-educ/lab1/SOLUTIONS.md

 1. Create compose.yml file for podman-compose in your home folder.
 The compose.yml shoud:
     * Define mynet network
     * Define mysql service from mysql:8 image, connected to mynet network, and defined environment variables with the same names and values like in Task 1.
-    * Define todo service from todo:latest image, connected to mynet network, defined environment variables with the same names and values like in Task 2, and exposed port 30080.
+    * Define todo service from todo:latest image, connected to mynet network, defined environment variables with the same names and values like in Task 2, and exposed container port 30080 to any host port reserved for your user.

 Compose file reference -> https://docs.docker.com/reference/compose-file/